-Occupancy is the most common key performance indicator (KPI) to measure the success and growth of a shared workspace like co-working space, serviced office or business center.
+Occupancy is the most common key performance indicator (KPI) to measure the success and growth of a shared workspace like a co-working space, serviced office, or business center.
 Occupancy in most cases refers to the number of units in use in the office - desks, offices, etc.

 In OfficeR&D, we define 3 different occupancy metrics that, we believe, are quite important to keep track of when managing a coworking space.

 Dedicated Desks (Fixed) Occupancy